soudeepd/soudeepd.github.io/pages/research.md

 Following is a list of my publications, submitted manuscripts and ongoing projects.

-- El Machkouri, M., **Deb, S**, Wu, W. B. (2019+).
-Simultaneous Inference for High-dimensional Random Field.
+- El Machkouri, M., **Deb, S**, Wu, W. B. Simultaneous Inference for High-dimensional Random Field.
 In preparation.

-- **Deb, S.**, Wu, W. B. (2019+).
-Clustering of Time Series Data using Spectral Density Estimates.
+- **Deb, S.**, Wu, W. B. Clustering of Time Series Data using Spectral Density Estimates.
 In preparation.

-- **Deb, S.**, Deb, S. (2019+).
-A New Approach to Forecast Dengue Cases based on Climate and Terrain.
+- **Deb, S.**, Deb, S. A New Approach to Forecast Dengue Cases based on Climate and Terrain.
 In preparation.

+- **Deb, S.**, Majumdar, M. (2020).
+A time series method to analyze incidence pattern and estimate reproduction number of COVID-19.
+Submitted. [[pre-print]](https://arxiv.org/abs/2003.10655)

 - **Deb, S.**, Tsay, R. S. (2019).
 Spatio-temporal Models with Space-time Interaction and Their Applications to Air Pollution Data.
 To appear in Statistica Sinica. [[pre-print]](http://www3.stat.sinica.edu.tw/ss_newpaper/SS-2017-0561_na.pdf)